by Eric Heubeck

 “Esoteric writing” can generally be defined as writing in which an author uses a word or words to mean one thing (namely, the “inner,” or “secretly intended,” or “esoteric” meaning) in his own mind and perhaps also in the minds of close associates, while the general reading public, being unaware of the author’s secretly intended meaning, is left to assign a different meaning to that same word (namely, the “outer,” or “ordinary,” or “conventional,” or “surface,” or “exoteric” meaning).
 In other words, “esoteric communication,” or “esotericism,” is really just a fancy and euphemistic name for the practice of lying and deception.
 Unfortunately, it is a practice that characterizes and provides the basis for all of the so-called “major world religions,” including Christianity.
 And not only the “major” religions: I am not aware of a single traditional religion anywhere in the world, including among all the so-called “shamanistic” or “primitive” religions, that does not or did not employ “secret languages” as a means by which to conceal knowledge from the “uninitiated” members of the religious community.

-Before going any further, let me give you an example of how the esotericist deception works by telling you a little story about myself:
+Let me give you an example of how the esotericist deception works by telling you a little story about myself:

 I worked for forty years in West Virginia as a coal miner.
 I now receive health benefits from the federal government because of the fact that I got black lung disease as a result of my job.